Q: I was in an automobile collision. What should I do first?

 Q: How long will my personal injury case take?

 A: This also depends on the facts of the case and the seriousness of your injuries.
-In Hawai‘i it takes 2 to 3 years for a case to go to trial in court from the date the lawsuit is filed.
+In Hawai‘i, it takes 2 to 3 years for a case to go to trial in court from the date the lawsuit is filed.
 That is an average over all cases filed.
 Insurance companies always want to delay the case because they are earning interest on their investments and can use the profit to pay claims.
 Another important consideration is that we must wait until your doctors can predict your future medical needs from the injury and we must evaluate whether you will have any future income loss because of your injuries.
 Even in simple back injuries, the patient may have to retire early because of the deterioration of the back over the years.
-So we work closely with you, your family, your doctors and specialists in future work problems and sometimes utilize Life Care Planners to calculate future medical and health care needs.
-All cases proceed as quickly as possible because The Firm won’t be paid until the case is over, but attention to all of these matters takes time and we will protect your future by carefully analyzing each area.
+So we work closely with you, your family, your doctors, and you specialists in future work problems and sometimes utilize Life Care Planners to calculate future medical and health care needs.
+All cases proceed as quickly as possible because we won’t be paid until the case is over, but attention to all of these matters takes time.
+We will protect your future by carefully analyzing each area.

 Q: What is the Jones Act?